AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Trigonometric Differences

-Trigonometric functions can be applied to the differences of successive attributes.
+To better analyze relationships between attributes, JTabViz applies trigonometric functions to the differences between successive attributes.
+This approach helps uncover various patterns and interactions in the data.
+This feature respects the order of rows allowing for observation of different attribute orderings.

-- arcsin: Emphasizes small differences of attributes.
+- arcsin: Highlights small differences between attributes, making it easier to detect subtle variations.
-- arctan: Emphasizes slope between attributes.
+- arctan: Emphasizes the slope or rate of change between attributes, useful for understanding trends and gradients.
-- arccos: Emphasizes rotational attribute relations.
+- arccos: Focuses on rotational relationships between attributes, revealing how one attribute rotates relative to another.

 ## Getting Started